 Stores and Equipment

-A first aider will be in each camp for the duration of the trek.
+19. A first aider will be in each camp for the duration of the trek.
 A St John’s medical kit will be located with each group.
-The nearest hospital is located at Brisbane with evacuation available.
-Medical advice from a Doctor is available by phone 24 hours per day.
+The nearest hospital is in Millmerran.
+Medical advice from a doctor is available by phone 24 hours per day.

 Rations and Quarters

-19. Rations and quarters will be provided for the complete duration of the trek.
-Stops on route to and from the trek area will allow the purchase of snacks at members’ expense.
-Participants will spend at least four nights in the bush in swags.
-Any special dietary requirements should be indicated at Annex A.
+20. Rations and quarters will be provided for the complete duration of the trek.
+Stops en-route to and from the trek area will allow the purchase of snacks at members’ expense.
+Participants will spend at least three nights in in the bush in swags.
+Any special dietary requirements should be indicated in

 Use of Private property / State Forest

-22. The exercise will be conducted on private property as well as Crown land/State forest.
+22. The program will be conducted on private property as well as Crown land/State forest.
 All participants are reminded of the common courtesies demanded in the bush.
 They are:

 - respect flora, fauna and stock, and